khakhalin/notes/02_Regression.md

 We can minimize this loss by differentiating by θ (partial derivative for each of the coordinates).
 For one point: ∂J(θ)/∂θ_j = by definition of J: ∂/∂θ_j (h(θ,x)-y)² = simple chain rule: 2(h-y) ∙ ∂h/∂θ_j = by formula for h: 2(h-y)∙x_j .
 Minimum: dJ/dθ = 0, ⇒ (derivative above written in matrix notation): Xᵀ(Xθ-y) = 0.
 Here X is a matrix in which each _row_ is an input vector, and y is a column-vector of target outputs.
 If XᵀX is nonsignular, we can open the brackets, send y to the right, muliply from the left on inverse, get: θ = (XᵀX)⁻¹Xᵀy.

-> To sum up **notation choices** (roughly matching ESLII): one point is a row-vector, so all points make a column (a column of row- vectors).
+> To sum up **notation choices** (roughly matching ESL): one point is a row-vector, so all points make a column (a column of row- vectors).
 The values of y are also a column.
 As data-point is a row, parameters θ are a column, so that dim(y) = N×1 = dim(Xθ).
 A bit confusing part when writing it all is that X (matrix) of N×k is multiplied by θ from the right (Xθ), but individual points x have to be written as xᵀθ to show that they are row-vectors (by default x would have been a column-vector).
 As Unicode makes diacritics a hassle, I try to use θ for parameter estimates, and β for true values. x_i is typically a column of X. Subscripts are shortened (xi instead of x_i) if it looks ok.
 Cdot (∙) may mean both normal and inner product; ⟨x,y⟩ always means inner product.

 Interpretation: if y ~ h = Xθ, then h is in the column-space of X, which forms a subspace of R^N (N data points, p+1 dimensions, assuming x0≡1).
 To find θ, we project y to col-space using a projection matrix, which obviously minimizes residual (unexplained) variance, by making it orthogonal to col-space.